NotNotTech/lowlevel-benchmarks/Benchmarks/Parallel_Lookup/ReadMe.md

    - if you need to access using a dictionary, use `.TryGet()` not indexers.
 Indexers add another 10x cost.

 # Conclusion
-- Build storage using a `List', and use `System.Runtime.Interop.CollectionMarshal.AsSpan()` to do lookups
+- Build storage using a `List`, and use `System.Runtime.Interop.CollectionMarshal.AsSpan()` to do lookups
-   - In the 'DumDum' engine: build storage using a List structure like `AllocSlotList<T>` and do direct access using `List._AsSpan` extension methods
+   - even if the conversion to Span is in a hotpath, it's still faster than List indexers